By Request: To Sabbath or not to Sabbath? Pt. 2

 In like manner, the passage in Romans doesn’t mention it either, but it does mention making choices by which we can live before God with a clear conscience regarding “doubtful things”.

-However, even though the arguments for keeping Sabbath are silent – I think they still speak loudly!
+However, even though the arguments for keeping The Sabbath are silent – I think they still speak loudly!

 So the two questions remain…